S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 Then affected tasks are marked as "failed" or "incomplete" and recovery procedures are initiated

-And a ContainerFailureDetected event is shared on the message bus / queue and logged to the database
+And a ContainerFailureDetected event is logged to the database

 And failed tasks are requeued for processing